 The best way to know which steps to include and which to discard is to examine them in detail.
 Below is a sales process map showing the most common, universal sales process steps.

-This sales process flowchart is just a template, but it will help you map out your own process.
+This sales process flowchart is just a template, but it can help you map out your own process.

 Depending on the structure of your organization, leads may be generated in different ways.
 In many cases, warm leads are generated by an inbound marketing team and handed off to your sales team.